Setup guide

 Note

 To effectively power commerce-optimized Coveo ML models, substantial usage analytics data is needed.
-Properly implementing data tracking is crucial for feeding models the required data and enhancing relevance over time as more data is collected.
+Properly logging commerce events is crucial for feeding models the required data and enhancing relevance over time as more data is collected.

-When using an ART, QS, DNE, or PR model for a Coveo for Commerce organization that powers multiple tracking IDs, you must configure learning filters to ensure that the model uses only the data that’s relevant to the website on which it’s deployed.
+When using an ART, QS, DNE, or PR model for a Coveo for Commerce organization that has multiple properties, you must configure learning filters to ensure that the model only uses the data that’s relevant to the website on which it’s deployed.

 Note

-For IAPR and PQS models, instead of defining learning filters, you’ll be required to configure the model to use the appropriate tracking IDs.
+For IAPR and PQS models, instead of defining learning filters, you’ll need to configure the model to use the appropriate tracking IDs (registered as properties in your Coveo organization).

 Configure the model to use the appropriate tracking ID